The Vigil (review) – an engaging slice of atmospheric supernatural horror

 READ MORE: GHOSTS OF WAR

 Yakov (Dave Davis) opted to leave the Orthodox Jewish community following a personal tragedy, his life a mix of post-traumatic stress and financial pressure as he attempts to rebuild his sense of belonging.
-Following a group support meeting for people in a similar position to himself, Yakov is asked to conduct a Vigil for a recently departed man with his former Rabbi insisting that this is a one-off request due to the agreed Shomer disappearing.
-Reluctantly Yakov agrees, but as he steps into the house, he has no idea of the terrors that await him as he faces his own demons and an ancient sleeping evil.
+Following a group support meeting for people in a similar position, Yakov is asked to conduct a Vigil for a recently departed man, with his former Rabbi insisting this is a one-off request because the agreed Shomer has disappeared.
+Reluctantly, Yakov agrees, but as he steps into the house, he has no idea of the terrors awaiting him as he faces his demons and an ancient sleeping evil.

 Keith Thomas’ debut film slowly builds its tension, the dimly lit streets of Borough Park echoing the eerie residential silence of The Exorcist.
-Here Thomas plunges his audience into classic supernatural terror while exploring the themes present from a different religious angle.
-It is, therefore, a pity that The Vigil shifts from ghost story to mainstream horror in its final act, jettisoning much of the nerve-shredding fear built up during the opening two acts.
+Here, Thomas plunges his audience into classic supernatural terror while exploring supernatural themes from a different religious angle.
+It is, therefore, a pity that The Vigil shifts from a ghost story to mainstream horror in its final act, jettisoning much of the nerve-shredding fear built up during the opening two acts.

 READ MORE: THE OMEN

-However, despite the weak conclusion, there is much to admire in The Vigil, from the cinematography of Zach Kuperstein to Dave Davis’ beautiful portrait of Yakov, a man desperately trying to move on but equally trapped.
-While it may not keep the tension and fear flowing throughout, The Vigil is an engaging and different take on the ghost story that deserves your full attention.
+However, despite the weak conclusion, there is much to admire in The Vigil, from Zach Kuperstein’s cinematography to Dave Davis’ beautiful portrait of Yakov, a man desperately trying to move on but equally trapped.
+While it may not sustain the tension and fear throughout, The Vigil is an engaging and distinctive take on the classic ghost story that deserves your full attention.

 Director: Keith Thomas